 7. Pawnee Pioneer Trails Scenic and Historic Byway

 Two of the most well-known buttes in Colorado’s prairie stand stark against the flat surroundings, the Pawnee Buttes.
 Their white and gray striations show the passage of time through geology and give you a view into the height of the original landscape.
-The ride here is flat and open, and travels through pristine and protected prairie.
-The Pawnee National Grassland dominates much to the landscape and provide you with a look into exactly the same terrain pioneers encountered in the 1800s.
+The ride across the Pawnee Pioneer Trails is flat and open, and travels through pristine and protected prairie.
+The Pawnee National Grassland dominates much to the landscape and provides you with a look into exactly the same terrain pioneers encountered in the 1800s.
 Pronghorn antelope — the fastest land mammal in North America — can often be seen, as can coyotes, prairie dogs and hundreds of bird species.

 Distance: 128 miles (one way)

 Travel time: 3 hours

 8. Top of the Rockies Scenic and Historic Byway

 Leadville, the highest incorporated city in the United States, is found along the Top of the Rockies byway at an elevation of 10,200 feet.
 As high as this town is, it’s dwarfed by the two tallest peaks in Colorado, Mount Massive (14,421 feet) and Mount Elbert (14,440 feet).
 This route also crosses the Continental Divide twice and follows the Arkansas River nearly to its headwaters.
 Mining history is tucked into the scenery along this byway.
 Millions of dollars worth of precious metal was extracted from the mountains in the area in the 1800s, and Leadville proved to be the silver queen of the Rockies, providing one of the richest silver veins in the state.

 Route: Twin Lakes to Minturn and the junction of Hwy.
 70 and Hwy.
 91